Virgil Misidjan

-Virgil Roy Misidjan (born 24 July 1993), nicknamed Vura as worn on his shirt, is a Dutch professional footballer who plays as a winger for FC Twente in the Eredivisie.
+Virgil Roy Misidjan (born 24 July 1993), nicknamed Vura, is a professional footballer who plays as a left winger for Dutch club NEC Nijmegen in the Eredivisie.

-Career
+Born in the Netherlands, he plays for the Suriname national team.

+Club career

 Early career

-Born in Goirle, part of the suburban area of the city of Tilburg, Misidjan began his football career at Willem II.
+Born in Goirle to Afro-Surinamese parents, part of the suburban area of the city of Tilburg, Misidjan began his football career at Willem II.

 Willem II

 In early 2012, Misidjan returned to Willem II and helped the team gain promotion to the Eredivisie, finishing the season with 6 goals in 14 matches.
 He made his first team debut in a 1–0 away loss against Den Bosch on 29 January 2012, coming on as a substitute.

 Ludogorets Razgrad

 On 16 August 2013, Misidjan joined Bulgarian side Ludogorets Razgrad for a reported fee of €700,000.
 He was given the number 93 jersey.
 He made his debut on the following day, in a 1–0 away win over Lokomotiv Plovdiv, coming on as a second-half substitute.
 In the group phase of 2013–14 UEFA Europa League, Misidjan scored two goals in the matches against PSV Eindhoven.
 He also scored twice in the 2016–17 UEFA Champions League play-offs against Viktoria Plzeň, helping Ludogorets to qualify for the group phase.
 On 6 December 2016, he scored his maiden goal in the groups of the tournament, giving his side a 1–0 lead in a 2–2 draw in the away match against Paris Saint-Germain.

 On 21 October 2017, he extended his contract with the team until 30 June 2020.